Hellbender: Behavior

 Once a hellbender finds a favorable location, it generally does not stray too far from it—except occasionally for breeding and hunting—and will protect it from other hellbenders both in and out of the breeding season.
 While the range of two hellbenders may overlap, they are noted as rarely being present in the overlapping area when the other salamander is in the area.
 The species is at least somewhat nocturnal, with peak activity being reported by one source as occurring around "two hours after dark" and again at dawn (although the dawn peak was recorded in the lab and could be misleading as a result).
 Nocturnal activity has been found to be most prevalent in early summer, perhaps coinciding with highest water depths.
 Adult hellbenders can live up to 25–30 years.

 Diet

-C. alleganiensis feeds primarily on crayfish and small fish, but also insects, worms, molluscs, tadpoles and smaller salamanders.
+C. alleganiensis feeds primarily at night on crayfish and small fish, but also insects, worms, molluscs, tadpoles and smaller salamanders.
 A study conducted in 2017 found that larval hellbenders eat mayfly and caddisfly nymphs.
 One report, written by a commercial collector in the 1940s, noted a trend of more crayfish predation in the summer during times of higher prey activity, whereas fish made up a larger part of the winter diet, when crayfish are less active.
 There seems to be a specific temperature range in which hellbenders feed, as well: between 45 and 80 F. Cannibalism—mainly on eggs—has been known to occur within hellbender populations.
 One researcher claimed perhaps density is maintained, and density dependence in turn created, in part by intraspecific predation.
 When feeding on large prey items relative to themselves, it has been found that they use suction feeding.